 We're constantly hearing about what we need for our skin, vitamin E, antioxidants, retinol, etc. How about vitamin C for skin?
-Do we we need it?
+Do we need it?
 We've heard about other uses for it, but the skin?

 As it turns out, it really doesn't help that much when you come down with a cold, but using vitamin C for skin is very important.

-Most people aren't aware of the fact that natural vitamin C is actually an antioxidant.
+According to DietarySupplementsVitamins.com study, most people aren't aware of the fact that natural vitamin C is actually an antioxidant.
 Not only that, it helps to product collagen.
 It aids in the stimulation of the growth of cells and blood vessels.
 This will give your skin a firmer, younger appearance.
 What woman wouldn't want that?

-Do you have age spots on skin?
+Do you have age spots on the skin?
 This could be exactly what you need.
 You don't need to have expensive treatments such as lasers and peels.
 Vitamin C may do exactly what you want.

-It has been shown that vitamin C for skin is necessary, but how do we get it?
+It has been shown that natural vitamin C for skin is necessary, but how do we get it?
 There are a lot of lotions and serums out there in the market.
 Some even include a combination of vitamin C and vitamin E. Either way, it should become part of your skin care routine.

 How much vitamin C should a product contain?
 Look for a product that has anywhere from 3% to 10%.
 If it doesn't say "vitamin C" on the label, then look for ascorbic acid or L-ascorbic acid.